wp-plugins/wp-exit-page-redirect/readme.txt

 == Description ==

 Easily create an exit page meta tag redirect in WordPress by adding a shortcode to a post or page.
 When people visit the page they will be automatically redirected to the website you want them to visit.
 Great for making an exit warning page or an exit advertising page before people leave your website.

+For a demo of the plugin see here [LGR WP Exit Page Redirect Demo](http://www.lgr.ca/wp-exit-page-redirect-demo/).
+That page will redirect you to the page on LGR.ca about the plugin after 10 seconds.

 == Installation ==